 Click Create Display.

-Add range rings to the display by selecting the Display -> Add Range Rings menu item in the Main Display.
+Add range rings to the display: From the main menu of the Main Display select Display -> Add Range Rings .

 Change the format of the range rings.

 Click on Range Rings in the Legend of the Main Display window to take you to the Layer Controls for the range rings.
 Navigate to the Settings tab.
 Any changes in this tab will be automatically applied to the display.